kiminh/qlib/docs/start/getdata.rst

 Examples
 ====================

-Init qlib package:
+``QLib`` Initialization:

 .. note:: In order to get the data, users need to initialize package qlib with qlib.init first.

-Please refer to `initialization <initialization.rst>`_
+Please refer to `initialization <initialization.rst>`_.

 It is recommended to use the following code to initialize qlib: